-Special Services Special Services is comprised of three specific areas that support students; Special education, 504, and Health Services.
+Special Services Special Services is comprised of three specific areas that support students; special education, 504 Plan, and Health Services.
 The focus of Special Services is to provide students with disabilities or health-related challenges the tools and resources to benefit from their educational program.

 Health Services Health Services in WUSD are designed to ensure schools have resources and systems to provide students with health-related care needed to access school.
 Duties include medication management, health care collaboration, monitoring of medical care plans, and general oversight of medical related needs.

 Programs and Services WUSD offers a continuum of services and placement options for students eligible for Special Education.
 The goal of WUSD is for children to be educated in their neighborhood school and in the general education setting to the greatest extent possible.
-WUSD believes there is inherent benefit for eligible students to learn with their community peers.
-At times students are placed in programs that may not be located at their neighborhood school.
+Washington Unified School District believes that there is inherent benefit for eligible students to learn with their community peers.
+At times, students are placed in programs that may not be located at their resident school.

 Continuum of Services and Placement Options

 General Education Class Instruction

 Special Day Classes